TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 25/Matthew 25.15.md

 ---

-And unto one he gave five talents, to another two, to another one; to each according to his several ability; and he went on his journey.
+To one he gave five talents, to another two, to another one; to each according to his own ability.
+Then he went on his journey.